nullivex/core-boot/README.md

 What it does
 ----
   * By just loading the file
-   * Sets up all PHP errors to be exceptions
+   * Sets all PHP errors to be exceptions
-   * Sets up a default exception error handler to print nicer error messages than PHP for uncaught exceptions
+   * Sets up a default exception handler to print friendlier error messages than PHP does by default for uncaught exceptions
    * Sets the default timezone to UTC
-   * Sets the ROOT constant is not already defined
+   * Sets the ROOT constant if not already defined
   * By calling the __boot() function
    * Calls __boot_pre()
    * Calls __boot_post()